The Hand (1960 film)

 The Hand is a 1960 British horror film directed by Henry Cass and starring Derek Bond and Ronald Leigh-Hunt.
 It was written by Ray Cooney and Tony Hilton.

 Plot

-The story begins during the Burma campaign (mislabeled as '1946'), in which three captured British soldiers are threatened with torture if they refuse to divulge military information.
+The story begins during the Burma campaign (mislabelled as '1946'), in which three captured British soldiers are threatened with torture if they refuse to divulge military information.
 Two refuse and have their hands chopped off.

 Some time later, in post-War London, a gentleman of the night is found with his hand surgically removed and £500 in his pockets.
 This begins a criminal investigation, returning the plot to the opening situation.